 I was excited to see my sister for her birthday and Mother's Day.
 Of course, we had a great weekend, but it's never easy to say goodbye.
-Pulling out of the driveway as I watch my sister waved goodbye.
+Pulling out of the driveway as I watch my sister waving goodbye.
 I started feeling emotional because I had to depart from her presence.
-She in return experienced the same emotion once she was in the house.
+She, in return, experienced the same emotion once she was in the house.
 We both felt the impact of missing our mother and sister played a part in our feelings.
 It was hard leaving my sister.

 Well, God, what now?
 I asked as I drove to my destination.
-Is this what you feel on the “Backside of Happy”?
+Is this what you feel on the "Backside of Happy"?
 Thought carefully about why God has chosen this particular path for this season.
-Although, I have some insight spiritually and naturally of the benefits it's still not as clear.
+Although I have some insight spiritually and naturally into the benefits, it's still not as clear.
 I am not interested in living in a new place by myself.
-However, that is not a complaint against God’s orchestrated destiny for my life.
-I am on the “Backside of Happy” trying to figure out how to return to the front.
+However, that is not a complaint against God's orchestrated destiny for my life.
+I am on the "Backside of Happy," trying to figure out how to return to the front.

-Perhaps the “Front of Happy” is not as valuable as I imagined.
-I believe the “Back” produces trust that can’t always be received in the “Front.”
-It has created a stronger bond between God and I. The experience of his demonstrated power was incredible on the backside.
+Perhaps the "Front of Happy" is less valuable than I imagined.
+I believe the "Back" produces trust you don't experience in the "Front."
+It has created a stronger bond between God and me.
+The experience of his demonstrated power was incredible on the backside.
 Even Moses experienced the backside of God.
-In Exodus 33: 18, Moses request to see his glory.
+In Exodus 33: 18, Moses requests to see his glory.
 God allowed Moses to see his backside, but not his front.
 Moses experienced all the goodness of God as a result of his request.

 I am feeling safe.